Noel Yobou

-Noel Mobio Yobou Agbo (born 5 January 1982 in Attécoubé) is a goalkeeper currently playing for Platinum Stars F.C.
+Noel Mobio Yobou Agbo (born 5 January 1982) is an Ivorian former professional footballer who played as goalkeeper.

-Career
+Club career

+Yobou was born in Attécoubé.
 He began his career with Stella Club d'Adjamé, was promoted in 2002, before transferred to Thanda Royal Zulu in 2006.

-The former Benoni Premier United goalkeeper Yobou has finally found a new home at National First Division side FC Cape Town, four months after declaring that he has quit relegated Western Province United.
-He recently signed a two and half year deal with the Tycoons from the North-West Province Platinum Stars F.C.
+Having previously played for Benoni Premier United Yobou joined National First Division side FC Cape Town, four months after declaring that he had quit relegated Western Province United.
+He later signed a two and half year deal with the Tycoons from the North-West Province Platinum Stars.

+He retired from playing in 2015.

 International career

 Yobou presented the Under 23 from The Elephants at Football at the 2004 Summer Olympics Qualify and was the captain.